Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Examples

 \subsection{Freeform architectural shell roof}

 In design practice, such as in architectural engineering, in addition to structural efficiency there are a number of equally important, often not explicitly quantifiable, design objectives.
 Although there is a dearth of research on the use of optimisation in a professional design setting, a recent study shows that designers usually use optimisation for generating ideas, that is to discover new and unexpected geometries, and do not see it as a means for generating the ultimate design~\cite{bradner2014parameters}.
-Within this context, isogeometric shape optimisation can aid the systematic search for structurally efficient geometries.
+With this in mind, isogeometric shape optimisation can aid the designers in search for structurally efficient geometries that satisfy all design objectives.
+An efficient shell structure can be generated by intermittently shape optimising and manually editing the control mesh vertex positions and increasing or decreasing the refinement level.
+That is, the designer can consult shape optimisation throughout the entire design stage as often as needed.
+This sketched design workflow is only feasible with isogeometric analysis and the afforded tight link between the geometry and analysis models.

 To illustrate the use of multiresolution optimisation in a more realistic design setting we consider the roof structure shown in Figure~\ref{fig:ArchiRoofOriginalSubdiv}.
 The approximate dimensions of the shell structure are~$2.31 \times 6.27 \times 0.75$.
 It is supported only at three points and contains at the top an opening for lighting purposes and a crease ($G^0$-continuous feature line).
 The applied loading consists of a uniformly distributed load of~$-1000$ (downwards).
 The shell thickness is~$t=0.02$; the Young's modulus is~$E=10^{10}$; and the Poisson's ratio is~$\nu=0.2$.
 The triangular control mesh with~$26$ vertices is depicted in Figure~\ref{fig:ArchiRoofTags}.
 On the control mesh some of the vertices are tagged as {\em corner vertices} (empty squares) and some of the edges as {\em crease edges} (thick lines).
 At tagged vertices and edges locally modified stencils are applied during subdivision refinement, see~\cite{Biermann:2000aa,Cirak:2011aa} for details.
 These stencils ensure that sharp corners and $G^0$-continuous feature lines are preserved.
 The visual effect of the tagging on the limit surface in Figure~\ref{fig:ArchiRoofOriginalSubdiv} is evident.
-Moreover, the tags have an influence on the entries in the subdivision matrix~$\ary S$ and the coarsening matrix~$\ary R$ defined in Section~\ref{sec:subdivision} and the basis functions~$N_i(\theta^1, \theta^2)$ defined in Section~\ref{sec:governing}.
+Moreover, the tags have an influence on the entries in the subdivision matrix~$\ary S$, the coarsening matrix~$\ary R$ and the basis functions~$N_i(\theta^1, \theta^2)$.

 For shape optimisation three different design scenarios, referred to as Design A, Design B and Design C, are considered, see Table~\ref{tab:designs}.
 Depending on the design scenario the positions of some of the highlighted vertices in Figure~\ref{fig:ArchiRoofTags} are fixed during the optimisation iterations.